QIQSS/qiqss-slides-typst/lib.typ

 })

-// Outline slide
-//
-// Adds a slide showing the outline of the sections of the presentation
+/// Adds a slide showing the outline of the sections of the presentation
 #let outline-slide() = touying-slide-wrapper(self => {
   let header(self) = {
     set align(horizon)